openservicemesh/osm-docs/content/docs/getting_started/uninstall.md

 1. OSM controller resources (deployment, service, config map, and RBAC)
 1. Prometheus, Grafana, Jaeger, and Fluentbit resources installed by OSM
 1. Mutating webhook and validating webhook
-1. CRDs installed/required by OSM: [CRDs for OSM](https://github.com/openservicemesh/osm/tree/main/charts/osm/crds).
-This will also remove all Custom Resources related to those CRDs.
+1. The conversion webhook fields patched by OSM to the CRDs installed/required by OSM: [CRDs for OSM](https://github.com/openservicemesh/osm/tree/main/cmd/osm-bootstrap/crds) will be unpatched.
 Refer to [Removal of OSM Cluster Wide resources](#remove-osm-cluster-wide-resources) for more details

 Run `osm uninstall`: